Pat Marlowe: Health issues and death

 Marlowe suffered from depression.
-In May 1959, her doctor sent her to a Hampstead nursing home for a month to undergo psychiatric treatment and electric shock therapy, after which she recovered.
-In January 1960 it was reported she had fallen down stairs at a hotel after accidently taking sleeping pills, an incident later revealed to be a suicide attempt.
+In May 1959, her doctor sent her to a nursing home to receive psychiatric treatment and electric shock therapy, after which she recovered.
+In January 1960 it was reported she had fallen down stairs at a hotel after accidentally taking sleeping pills, an incident later revealed to be a suicide attempt.
 She was treated for depression and talked out of suicide in November 1960 and again recovered.

-On the morning of August 7, 1962, Marlowe was discovered dead in her bed at her house in Mount Row, Mayfair by a decorator working at her home.
-Her fifteen month old son was found crying in his cot downstairs.
+On the morning of August 7, 1962, Marlowe was discovered dead in her bed at her house in Mount Row, Mayfair after a decorator heard and reported her fifteen month old son was found crying in his cot downstairs.
+PC Lawrence Burrell attended the call and climbed the fence of the mews to find the son, and subsequently the body in bed.
 She had probably died the previous evening from acute barbiturate and promethazine (tranquiliser) poisoning after overdosing on sleeping pills.
 Her death made news in both Britain and the USA, partly due to having happened two days after the death of Marilyn Monroe, in similar circumstances.
 Marlowe was reported to have known Monroe and to have been affected by her death.
+PC Lawrence Burrell later attended the inquest at Rochester Row to provide evidence into the death, which was initially thought to be murder due to the Profumo affair.